deeason7/Consumer-Classification-System/README.md

 # Consumer Complaint Sentiment Insights and Classification System

-An end-to-end NLP pipeline that classifies the sentiment of consumer financial complaints using a hybrid deep learning model optimized with hyperparameter tuning and served via an interactive command-line interface.
+An end-to-end NLP pipeline that classifies the sentiment of consumer financial complaints using a hybrid deep learning model, accessible via an interactive web application and a command-line interface.

 ---